adammurdoch/docmatic/README.md

 Known Issues
 ============

-* Paragraph fonts are used for inline elements in PDF headers.
 * Docbook `<xref/>` elements can refer to `<book>`, `<part>`, `<chapter>`, `<appendix>` and `<section>` elements only.
 * Cannot parse an HTML 4 doctype declaration.
+* Inlines nested in PDF links are separately clickable.